-\parbf{Four-dimensional case.} Except for constructing an energy as we did above, we do not see any way to show that a given smooth surface is metric minimizing.
+\parbf{Four-dimensional case.} Except for constructing an energy as we did above, we do not see any way to show that a given smooth surface is metric-minimizing.
 Locally, the appropriate energy functional can be described by three functions defined on the disc.
 These three functions are subject to certain differential equations.
 Straightforward computations show that on generic smooth saddle surfaces in $\RR^4$ there is no solution even locally.

-By that reason we expect that generic smooth saddle surfaces in $\RR^4$ are not locally metric minimizing.
-That is, arbitrary small neighborhoods of any point admit deformations that shrink the length metric and keep the boundary fixed.
-On the other hand we do not have an example of a saddle surface for which this condition would hold at a single point.
+For that reason we expect that generic smooth saddle surfaces in $\RR^4$ are not locally metric-minimizing.
+That is, arbitrarily small neighborhoods of any point admit deformations that shrink the length metric and keep the boundary fixed.
+On the other hand, we do not have an example of a saddle surface for which this condition would hold at a single point.

 \Addresses